gvwilson/sensibleadventures/misc/bear-02.md

 She hoped it was more than just age.
-She hoped those two years had been as hard for him as they'd been for Fernando, whose broken leg had healed crookedly, or for Ulfmaerr, who had given up so much of himself to help her and Prince Lormay escape.
+She hoped those two years had been as hard for him as they'd been for Fernando, whose broken leg had healed crookedly, or for Ulfmaerr, who had given up so much of himself to help her and Prince Thokmay escape.
 She hoped he had nightmares, like she sometimes still did.

 From his post beside the table, the steward rang a small bell.
 "Dinner is served," he announced.

-Prince Lormay didn't move.
+Prince Thokmay didn't move.
 "My apologies, Respected Yisu," he said, "But I find I am suddenly feeling unwell.
 I don't think I would be able to make it through dinner."